2024–25 College Football Playoff: Cotton Bowl Classic

 The second semifinal matched Texas against Ohio State.
 The Longhorns entered the game 2–1 against the Buckeyes, including a 24–21 win in the 2009 Fiesta Bowl.

 Texas started with possession, but Ohio State was the first to score; after a Longhorn turnover on downs, Ohio State drove ten plays and finished with a 9-yard rushing touchdown by Quinshon Judkins roughly halfway through the first quarter.
 Both teams punted on each of their next four drives, though only two of these eight possessions resulted in a three-and-out.
 The last six of these took place during the second quarter, and Texas tied the game with under thirty seconds left in the half on an 18-yard pass from Quinn Ewers to Jaydon Blue.
 The ensuing kickoff resulted in a touchback, and Ohio State retook the lead on their next play, a 75-yard touchdown pass from Will Howard to TreVeyon Henderson, with thirteen seconds left.
 As a result, the Buckeyes led 14–7 at halftime.

 Ohio State's possession to start the second half was cut short following a David Gbenda interception at the Texas 30-yard line.
-Each team punted once before Texas evened the score again on a 26-yard Jaydon Blue touchdown reception from Ewers.
+Each team punted once before Texas evened the score again on a 26-yard Blue touchdown reception from Ewers.
 Ohio State punted on their next drive and Texas did the same; Texas's drive was interrupted by the end of the third quarter.
-After resuming possession at their own 12-yard line with 14:40 left in the game, Ohio State drove 88 yards in 12 plays to retake the lead on a 1-yard rush by Judkins.
-That drive took nearly eight minutes, and Texas started their next drive with 6:58 following a touchback.
+After Ohio State resumed possession at their own 12-yard line with 14:40 left in the game, they drove 88 yards in 12 plays to retake the lead on a 1-yard rush by Judkins.
+That drive took nearly eight minutes, and Texas started their next drive with 6:58 remaining in the game following a touchback.
 The Longhorns drove to the Ohio State 1-yard line, but took several losses and faced 4th & Goal at the Ohio State 8-yard line.
 On that play, Ewers fumbled and the ball was recovered by Jack Sawyer, who returned it 83 yards for a touchdown.
-Ewers was intercepted on Texas's final drive, giving Ohio State a 28–14 victory.
+Ewers was intercepted by Caleb Downs on Texas's final drive, giving Ohio State a 28–14 victory.